hamogu/doc/source/indetail/models.rst

          from an `ISIS`_ model,
        - :marxtool:`xspec2marx` helps with converting from
          `XSPEC`_ output,
-       -  and there are also instructions how to generate a file in the `right format with Sherpa <http://cxc.harvard.edu/sherpa/threads/marx/>`_.
+       -  and there are also instructions how to generate a file `from observations with Sherpa
+          <http://cxc.harvard.edu/sherpa/threads/marx/>`_ or :ref:`creating_sherpa_spectrum`.

 .. parameter:: MinEnergy